saebomp/todolist_firebase/README.md

 # TO DO LIST App with Firebase
-> Data is fetched from the Todo real-time database'
+> Data is fetched from the Todo real-time database

 # Status
 Project is in progress